7 min to read

 Understanding OpenStack Horizon

 Horizon is OpenStack’s web-based dashboard service that provides a graphical user interface (GUI) for managing OpenStack cloud resources.
-It enables users and administrators to easily control infrastructure and services through an intuitive web interface.

 What is Horizon?